Delaware.gov logo

 Nature-Based Solutions for Coastal Hazards

 This course, from the NOAA Office of Coastal Management, prepares planners and communities for planning and implementing green or natural infrastructure projects to reduce coastal natural hazards.
-Nature-based solutions, sometimes called “green infrastructure,” incorporate the natural environment and constructed systems that mimic natural processes in
+Nature-based solutions, sometimes called “green infrastructure,” incorporate the natural environment and constructed systems that mimic natural processes in an integrated network that

 Facilitation Basics for Coastal Managers

 This two-day instructor-led course from the NOAA Office of Coastal Management is designed to increase participants’ ability to plan and facilitate a meeting (or a series of meetings) that minimize conflict and enhance problem solving.
-Collaboration is often cited as a good way to address coastal resource management issues, but the collaborative process is
+Collaboration is often cited as a good way to address coastal resource management

 Creating a Flood Ready Community

-This course, presented with the University of Delaware Institute for Public Administration, reviews the multiple sources of flood risks to Delaware communities that can be addressed and mitigated through planning, codes, and ordinances.
+This course, presented with the University of Delaware Institute for Public Administration, Delaware Sea Grant and DNREC Coastal Programs, reviews the multiple sources of flood risks to Delaware communities that can be addressed and mitigated through planning, codes and ordinances.
+This training covers floodplain requirements for municipalities.
+It presents

 Register for Coastal Training

 Coastal training and education programs are open to all, but registration is required.
 Registration is through the Delaware Learning Center, unless otherwise noted.
 Please login (see below) to the Learning Center then select the training from the My Training widget on the Welcome Page and follow the registration process.
-Or search for the course title in
+Or search for the course

 Slaughter Beach Resilient Community Events